 Data is power in today’s pharmacy marketplace.
-Patient data, prescription transaction data, clinical data, insurance data, financial data, adherence data … so much data in so many places – your pharmacy system, POS, claims processor, etc. Trying to gather all these data points from different programs and sources can be like herding cats for a pharmacy and even more difficult for multi-store pharmacy operators.
-Privacy and security concerns further complicate the process.
+Patient data, prescription transaction data, clinical data, insurance data, financial data, adherence data . . . there’s so much data out there.
+And you can find it in so many places: your pharmacy reporting system, POS, claims processor, etc. Trying to gather all these data points from different programs and sources can be like herding cats.
+For a multi-store pharmacy chain, it’s even more difficult.
+And that’s before you even consider privacy and security concerns.

 Business Intelligence (BI) is necessary to compete in today’s data-driven marketplace.
-BI can provide you with meaningful reporting and actionable data that can help your pharmacies grow, improve efficiency, and deliver better patient outcomes, as well as positively impacting your bottom line.
-Identifying and prioritizing key opportunities is necessary to maximize your financial goals and positively impacting patient health.
+BI can provide you with meaningful reporting and actionable data.
+It helps pharmacies grow, improve efficiency, and deliver better patient outcomes — all while positively impacting the bottom line.

 What can BI do for your pharmacy business?

-BI can give pharmacies the ability to simultaneously address poor patient medication adherence, Star Rating measures, med sync enrollment which in turn may boost profitability, prescription volume and so much more.
-The ability to provide Trending Analysis of Key Performance measures including Refills On Time, Gross Profit Margins, New Patients and, PDC Measures are just a few examples of meaningful reporting that can assist you in managing your business.
-Trending KPIs can provide a clear picture of your business health.
+BI can give pharmacies the ability to simultaneously address poor patient medication adherence, Star Rating measures, med sync enrollment, and more.
+Using insights from their own data, pharmacists can boost profitability, prescription volume, and patient health outcomes.
+Refill frequency, gross profit margin, and PDC adherence measures are just a few examples of meaningful reports you could generate for your pharmacy.
+Trending KPIs (key performance indicators) can provide a clear picture of your business health.

-Patient Behavior Identifying refills that are overdue or missed has become somewhat common.
-But what about the impact of Early or Late Refills on staffing, inventory and refill volume?
-BI reports these events for immediate action by your staff which can have a direct impact on adherence, drive refill volume and produces more revenue.
+- Analyzing Refill Metrics: Identifying refills that are overdue or missed has become somewhat common.
+But what about the impact of early or late refills on staffing, inventory, and refill volume?
+The effects might be smaller, but early and late refills are also more common than overdue or missed ones.
+It adds up.
+BI can report these events for immediate action by your staff.
+Course correction on these can improve adherence, drive refill volume, and produce more revenue for the store.

-Measure Success “If you can’t measure it, you can’t improve it.”, is a famous quote of Peter Drucker, considered one of the founders of modern business management.
-With BI, you can readily measure almost any variable you have the data elements for tailored to your specific needs.
-For example, identifying and tracking New Patients is essential to the growth of your business.
-Marketing and advertising get them in the door but understanding who they are and what they want is important to retain their patronage.
+- Keeping New Patients: With business intelligence and analytics, you can readily measure almost any variable and tailor it to your specific needs.
+For example, identifying and tracking new patients is essential to the growth of your business.
+Marketing and advertising might get them in the door, but understanding who they are and why they’re there is important to retaining their business.